 The retail sector alone is a massive contributor to the UK economy, with an estimated 2.77 million workers making it the biggest private-sector employer in the country.
-Coupled with the other elements of this sector, there is a huge number of workers who regularly work alone or out-of-sight of colleagues within this headline number.
-Many of the risks associated with this sector focus on interaction with the public – as well as the physical risks associated with the repair of vehicles.
-But more specifically, lone workers may be handling money, which will add risks to their job, in particular the threat of being attacked or intimidated by thieves.
-This makes emergency and proactive support all the more important for these workers – which Safe Hub is able to provide through a number of features and devices.
+Many of the risks associated with lone working in this sector focus on interaction with the public, particularly the threat of being attacked or intimidated by thieves.
+Safe Hub provides vital emergency and proactive support to mitigate these risks.

 Shop workers face dramatic rise in abuse

-The staff surveyed suggested that their experience of an inconsistent police response underpinned a growing sense that offenders are able to act with impunity.
-What’s more, a large proportion of aggressive incidents are thought to be linked to the act of shoplifting, and abuse is particularly likely to occur when a confrontation takes place around an attempted theft.
-And with the increasing number of major supermarket brands having small local outlets, there has been an increase in coordinated robbery attacks in certain parts of the UK.
-All of these issues can be directly addressed with Safe Hub, as workers can reach our Alarm Receiving Centre (ARC), which has priority access to emergency services.
+With the increasing number of major supermarket brands having small local outlets, there has been an increase in coordinated robbery attacks in certain parts of the UK.
+Safe Hub directly addresses all these issues, as workers can reach our Alarm Receiving Centre (ARC), which has priority access to emergency services.

-A restaurant manager might be the last left in the building at the end of a busy evening shift.
-Staying late to perform a stock check and cash up, it might mean they are left alone for a while, depending on the restaurant’s circumstances.
-While inside and cashing up, the manager clearly faces risks from being in an empty building at an anti-social hour.
-And then they’ll potentially be leaving the restaurant premises hours after the rest of the staff have already left for the night, putting themselves at risk of attack or aggression from a thief or mugger.
+One particular risk scenario is staying after hours to perform a stock check and cash up.
+A lone worker will potentially be leaving the premises hours after the rest of the staff have already left for the night, putting themselves at risk of attack or aggression from a thief or mugger.

-Safe Hub can address all these concerns and mitigate all these risks, if the manager has access to one of our dedicated devices or apps.
-While they remain on the premises, Safe Check offers a periodic welfare check to make sure that the manager is out of harm’s way.
-As they’re exiting the building and locking the door or lowering the shutters, Red Alert can provide vital emergency support should the manager feel vulnerable (in addition to any other security measures that the restaurant might have).
-And for added levels of comfort, Worker Down can respond reactively to any impact registered on the manager’s device or smartphone app.
+Safe Hub can address such concerns, with our dedicated lone worker safety devices or apps.
+While they remain on the premises, Safe Check offers a periodic welfare check to make sure they’re out of harm’s way.
+As they’re exiting the building and locking the door or lowering the shutters, Red Alert can provide vital emergency support should they feel vulnerable.

 Case Study: Berry Bros. & Rudd